sidhartha8011/javaGui/index.md

 ### OUTCOME

 During the building process of this project we came across a lot of problems in our code but we overcame those by going through the various topics related to our project.
-It have been great experience for us to get to know the industry level of programing and know how we can apply those concepts in r
+It have been great experience for us to get to know the industry level of programing and know how we can apply those concepts in real world projects

 ### Support or Contact